How to Choose the Right Cruise Ship for Families Traveling with Grandparents

 Think About Energy Levels, Not Just Ages

-It’s easy to divide things by age, but energy level matters more.
+It is easy to divide things by age, but energy level often matters more.

-That balance matters more than whether the ship is branded one way or another.
+That balance tends to matter more than how the ship is branded.

-When different age groups are involved, it can also help to think through how to balance different preferences across the group.
+When different preferences are involved, it can also help to think through how to choose a cruise when everyone wants something different.

 Ship Size Changes the Experience